 The classic apple shape and flavor.
 Characteristics: Juicy soft flesh that is bursting with flavor.
 Good For: Eating fresh, applesauce; a bit too mushy for pies.

 Available primarily in our California stores.
-Characteristics: Large, very crunchy, thin-skinned, firm-fleshed, mostly sweet.
+Characteristics: Large, very crunchy, thin-skinned, firm-fleshed and mostly sweet.
 Good For: Eating fresh.

-Gorgeous color, though the other part of the name is a bit of misnomer.
+Gorgeous color, mostly grown in Iowa.
 Characteristics: Flavor can be a bit bland; very juicy/watery.
-Good For: They make the perfect caramel apples.
+Good For: Making the perfect caramel apples.